 What are applicable Hospital Readmissions Reduction Program hospitals?

 CMS exempts Maryland hospitals from HRRP payment reductions because an agreement between CMS and Maryland.

 What measures are included in the Hospital Readmissions Reduction Program?

 We use the excess readmission ratio (ERR) to assess hospital performance.
-The ERR measures a hospital’s relative performance and is the ratio of predicted-to-expected readmissions.
+The ERR measures a hospital’s relative performance and is a ratio of the predicted-to-expected readmissions rates.
 We calculate an ERR for each condition and procedure included in the program:

 - Acute Myocardial Infarction (AMI)

 - Elective Primary Total Hip Arthroplasty and/or Total Knee Arthroplasty (THA/TKA)